 The man scoffed in a goodnatured way.
 He knew lots of boys who didn’t like trucks!
 I’d have to come up with something more convincing.

 I pulled my pants back up.
-He invited me to his car — he had a dime there and he wanted to give it to me.
+The man invited me to his car—he had a dime there and he wanted to give it to me.
 I felt a rush of shame.
 I realized in that instant that I had done something very very wrong.

+No one had ever talked to me about child abuse.
 No one had ever told me it is not okay to pull down your pants for a stranger.
-But I had been told it is not okay to get into a car with a stranger.
+But I had been told several times over that it is not okay to get into a car with a stranger.
 I knew that was dangerous.
-I had done nothing more than prove to him I was a girl and he was offering me money for it.
+I also knew he should not be offering me money.
+I had done nothing more than prove to him I was a girl and here he was volunteering to give me money.
 I didn’t want money.
-I wanted to get away from that bad man.
+I wanted to get away from that bad, bad man.

 Unfortunately a more common response to child abuse and sexual assault and other difficult topics that elicit strong emotions is to wish that it will all just go away, to pretend that if we don’t talk about it it doesn’t exist, and to shoot the messenger (“shame on you!”) for making us uncomfortable.